kemsky/creality-k1-max-xy-rails-mod-v2/README.md

 X rail has max length of 410 mm, 380 mm between far left and far right holes.
 X axis requires 15x15x2 mm aluminium tube (the same length as rail).
 It is important to use quality rails for X axis (with minimal backlash, Z1 preload).

-Y rails have max length of 314 mm (safe 310 mm), 300 mm between far left and far right holes.
+Y rails have max length of 385 mm (375 + 5x2 mm), 375 mm between far left and far right holes.

 #### Materials